Nottingham City Police: The Popkess Era

-Between 1930 - 1959 the Nottingham City Police force was run by Chief Constable Capt Athelstan Popkess.
-This was a golden age for the force where it achieved national fame as being a pioneer in advancing police technology and being recognised as a national example to follow in many areas.
+Between 1930 and 1959, the Nottingham City Police force was run by Chief Constable Capt Athelstan Popkess.
+During this period it made advancements in police technology and was recognised as an example to follow in other areas.

-Popkess was responsible for introducing a plethora of innovations to the police, including introducing the first police forensic science laboratory in the UK located in Nottingham's Central Police Station.
-The force also pioneered the use of police radios through the innovative Mechanised Division, as early as 1931 - achieving two-way communications with patrolling police cars several years before any other force.
+Popkess was responsible for introducing several innovations to the police, including introducing the first police forensic science laboratory in the UK located at Nottingham's Central Police Station.
+The force also pioneered the use of police radios through the Mechanised Division, as early as 1931, achieving two-way communications with patrolling police cars several years before any other force.

 During this era the force was famed for having very stringent height requirements significantly above other forces.
 Two officers PC Geoffrey Baker and PC Dennis 'Tug' Wilson were 'headhunted' specifically based on their height after being spotted by Popkess when they were Grenadier Guards acting as pallbearers at the funeral of King George VI.
 They stood at 6 foot 8 and 6 foot 8 1/2 respectively.